 1. Reduce your risk of disease.

 Your dental health can have major effects on your overall health.
 For example, periodontal disease may impact the gum tissues, but it also has been proven to increase your risks of respiratory illness, heart disease, stroke, and more.
-This is likely due to both the inflammatory effects of gum disease as well as the bacteria that enters our bloodstream from the mouth.
-Oral cancer also can have devastating effects on the body, and it currently has a fatality rate of one person every hour in the United States, according to The Oral Cancer Foundation.
-Therefore, by maintaining your oral health with a proper dental hygiene routine and regular dental check-ups, you also help to prevent a number of diseases as well.
+This is likely due to both the inflammatory effects of gum disease and the bacteria that enter our bloodstream from the mouth.
+Oral cancer can also have devastating effects on the body.
+According to The Oral Cancer Foundation, it currently has a fatality rate of one person every hour in the United States.
+Therefore, by maintaining your oral health with a proper dental hygiene routine and regular dental check-ups, you also help to prevent several diseases as well.

 2. Keep your teeth for your lifetime.

 Many people believe that losing your teeth is just a part of the aging process, but this is far from the case!
 With a solid brushing and flossing routine, a low-sugar diet, and regular professional cleanings, you can actually keep your natural teeth for the rest of your life.
 And this won’t just benefit the aesthetic appearance of your smile—keeping your teeth will allow you to have better chewing mechanisms (and therefore improved nutrition), improved speech, and even a longer life expectancy.
 Research has shown those with 20 or more teeth by the age of 70 will live longer than those with fewer teeth.